kyrim/make-my-ui/README.md

 ```bash
 npm install --save make-my-ui styled-components
 ```

 or:

 ```bash
 yarn add make-my-ui styled-components
 ```

 ## Usage

-To use make-my-ui, you will need to use Styled Components theme provider at the root of your application.
+To use the MakeMyUI library, you will need to use Styled Components theme provider at the root of your application.
 You can use either the defaultTheme, or make use your own.

 ```typescript
 import React from "react";